Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

   * The system automatically generates a new credit card number
   * The system automatically sets the new credit card balance to zero
   * The system inserts this data in the database
-  * In the case, an error occurred while inserting data, the system generates an error message "Failed to add a new credit card"
+  * In the case, the error occurred while inserting data, the system generates the error message "Failed to add a new credit card"
   * In the case, the insertion was successful:
     * The system generates an info message "New credit card {card number is presented here} successfully linked to bank account {account number is presented here}"